Omission223/payload-validator/README.md

 You will need to install and configure [Docker engine](https://docs.docker.com/engine/install/) or [Docker desktop](https://docs.docker.com/get-docker/) beforehand.

+:warning: Make sure to stop your local instances of Flask app and RabbitMQ before you try to use Docker, otherwise you might get Port conflicts and things will not work, steps to do so will vary depending on your OS and installation method!

 First, let’s start with RabbitMQ.

 Create a new Docker network using this command: